RiccardoFoglio/Obsidian-Vault/Data Science/Reliability Management.md

 ![[Pasted image 20250101163338.png]]

-Undo or Redo can be repeated an arbitary number of times without changing the final outcome Useful for managing crashes during the recovery process
+Undo or Redo can be repeated an arbitrary number of times without changing the final outcome Useful for managing crashes during the recovery process
 > UNDO (UNDO(action)) = UNDO(action)